Pact-Community-Organization/foundation/docs/About.md

 ---

-*We are building a foundation where everyone can confidently launch on Kadena.*
+*We are building a foundation where everyone can confidently launch smart contracts.*